 Now it’s deeply rooted in the weekly routine and, depending on your situation, takes many forms.
-For a family it’s about everyone cooking together.
-For a couple it might be one person’s treat to have the dinner cooked for them.
+For families, it’s about cooking together.
+For a couple, it might be one person’s treat to have the dinner cooked for them.
 And it doesn’t necessarily have to be about tacos.
 Finger food, however, is obligatory and takeaways are always banned.
 Basically, as long as there isn’t a big pile of dirty pots and pans, you’ve succeeded.

 “It doesn’t necessarily have to be about tacos.
 Finger food, however, is obligatory and takeaways are banned.
 Basically, as long as there isn’t a big pile of dirty pots and pans, you’ve succeded.”

 Television also plays a major role in fredagsmys.
-Often it’s a film, Westerns and Star Wars are the most popular, sometimes a programme on telly, Midsomer Murders is recommended, as is catch-up of that week’s Skavlan.
+Often it’s a film (Westerns and Star Wars are the most popular), sometimes a programme on telly (Midsomer Murders is recommended, as is catch-up of that week’s Skavlan).